A Tennessee Boat Bill of Sale form provides evidence of the purchase and sale of a motorized boat/vessel between two or more parties.

 A boat bill of sale is required for all vessel transfers between private parties in Tennessee.
 Your boat bill of sale must include the following criteria:

-- A full description of the vessel, including colors and the hull material
+- A complete description of the vessel, including colors and the hull material

 - The buyer’s and seller’s names, contact information, and signatures